 Why you’ll love this buttermilk bread recipe!

-- Bread with buttermilk has a lovely, very lightly tangy and flavour!
+- Bread with buttermilk has a lovely, very lightly tangy flavour!
 The buttermilk also helps to produce a wonderfully soft white bread.

 - This is a great recipe for using up leftover buttermilk!
 This recipe uses 1 1/2 cups of buttermilk.